 Phoebe has a particular interest in financial services compliance and regulatory issues, as well as advising on a range of mergers and acquisitions, most recently with a focus on transactions in the insurance of other regulated sectors.
 She is also a member of our China desk, with Mandarin language skills.

 She is actively involved in advising clients, including banks and fund managers, on the Financial Markets Conduct Act 2013 (FMCA) and the implications for their businesses.

 Phoebe joined Chapman Tripp in October 2013 after returning to New Zealand from two years at Linklaters in Shanghai.
 Prior to this, she worked at another leading New Zealand law firm.
-Phoebe is recognised as a "next generation lawyer" by Legal 500 Asia Pacific 2018.
+Phoebe is recognised as a next generation lawyer in Legal 500 Asia Pacific 2019.

 Phoebe has advised:

 - on managing the end-to-end compliance documentation and advisory aspects of the establishment of new MIS products under the FMCA, including drafting governing documents, offer documents, services agreements, registry agreements, custody agreements, subscription agreements and investment management agreements

 - insurers in relation to their compliance under the Insurance (Prudential Supervision) Act 2010 regime, including in relation to engagement with, and applications to, the Reserve Bank of New Zealand, and their reinsurance arrangements

 - on various local and cross border M&A transactions in a range of sectors, including